Vriom-grafisk/Vriom-20th-Century-Cathode/README.md

 <br>

 N64 games are notoriously inconsistent when it comes to scaling.
 The preset snaps to integer scales, so scaling up the video by a few percentages forces the preset graphics to contract.
-If you pick the color you want, adjust the video scale and save a game level preset, you’ll be set.
+If you pick the color you want, adjust the video crop zoom and save a game level preset, you’ll be set.

 <img width="2559" height="1437" alt="image" src="https://github.com/user-attachments/assets/65f257bd-7931-451f-b513-e5b6493f093c" />